Hawaiʻi Sign Language

-Hawaiʻi Sign Language or Hawaiian Sign Language (HSL; Hoailona ʻŌlelo o Hawaiʻi), also known as Hoailona ʻŌlelo, Old Hawaiʻi Sign Language and Hawaiʻi Pidgin Sign Language, is an indigenous sign language native to Hawaiʻi.
+Hawaiʻi Sign Language or Hawaiian Sign Language (HSL; Hawaiian Sign Language), also known as, Old Hawaiʻi Sign Language and Hawaiʻi Pidgin Sign Language, is an indigenous sign language native to Hawaiʻi.
 Historical records document its presence on the islands as early as the 1820s, but HSL was not formally recognized by linguists until 2013.

 Although previously believed to be related to American Sign Language (ASL), the two languages are unrelated.
 In 2013, HSL was used by around 40 people, mostly over 80 years old.
 An HSL–ASL creole, Creole Hawaiʻi Sign Language (CHSL), is used by approximately 40 individuals in the generations between those who signed HSL exclusively and those who sign ASL exclusively.
 Since the 1940s, ASL has almost fully replaced the use of HSL on the islands of Hawaiʻi and CHSL is likely to also be lost in the next 50 years.
 HSL is considered critically endangered.

 History

 Although HSL is not itself a pidgin, it is commonly known as Hawaiʻi Pidgin Sign Language or Pidgin Sign Language due to its historical association with Hawaiʻi Pidgin.
 Linguists who have begun to document the language and community members prefer the name Hawaiʻi Sign Language, and that is the name used for it in ISO 639-3 as of 2014.

 Village sign use, by both Deaf and hearing, is attested from 1820.
 There is the possibility of influence from immigrant sign later that century, though HSL has little in common today with ASL or other signed and spoken languages it has come in contact with.
 The establishment of a school for the deaf in 1914 strengthened the use of sign, primarily HSL, among the students.
 A Chinese-Hawaiian Deaf man named Edwin Inn taught HSL to other d/Deaf adults and also stood as president of a Deaf club.
 However, the introduction of ASL in 1941 in place of purely oral instruction resulted in a shift from HSL.